-Its registered office and principal place of business is:
+Its registered office and principal place of business, as at the date of this report, is:

-Suite 2-05, 60 Leicester Street, Carlton,VIC 3053.
+Level 2, Main Building 54 Wellington Street, Collingwood, VIC 3066.

 A description of the nature of the Group's operations and its principal activities are included in the Responsible Entities ' report, which is not part of the financial statements.